2 ways to list packages in Jupyter Lab

 Conclusion

 Listing installed packages in JupyterLab is quick and easy.
-You can use a simple command inside a notebook or the Jupyter Package Manager for a more user-friendly experience.
+You can use a simple command inside a notebook or the Jupyter Packages Manager for a more user-friendly experience.
 With these methods, you can save time and manage your packages without leaving JupyterLab.
 Try them out and make your workflow smoother!